Canon G7 X Mark II vs Olympus E-P5

-The Canon PowerShot G7 X Mark II and the Olympus PEN E-P5 are two digital cameras that were announced, respectively, in February 2016 and May 2013.
+The Canon PowerShot G7 X Mark II and the Olympus PEN E-P5 are two digital cameras that were officially introduced, respectively, in February 2016 and May 2013.
 The G7X Mark II is a fixed lens compact, while the E-P5 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G7X Mark II) and a Four Thirds (E-P5) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 15.9 MP.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-P5 is notably larger (30 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the E-P5 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the E-P5 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the E-P5 and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the G7X Mark II gets 265 shots out of its NB-13L battery, while the E-P5 can take 330 images on a single charge of its BLN-1 power pack.
 The power pack in the G7X Mark II can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.